Local setup

 4. (Optional) Using aws credentialsβ

 Firstly, ensure you have setup an IAM user on your local aws cli.
-The name of the iam user must match the one specified in the justfile variable AWS_PROFILE
+The name of the iam user must match the one specified in the justfile variable AWS_PROFILE.

 The template has the capability to run docker containers as if on the AWS instance.
 To do this, it pulls the necessary iam role from pulumi.
-In order to use this capability, add a .pulumi_pass
+In order to use this capability, add a .pulumi_pass file to the iac/ directory.
+It must contain the project's passphrase, which can usually be found in 1password.

 This means all secrets will be pulled from Parameter Store.